she-code/KAIM_WEEK_8_N_9/README.md

 ### ✅ Task 1 - Data Analysis and Preprocessing

 Processed Fraud_Data.csv and credit_card_data.csv for fraud detection.
 For Fraud_Data, handled missing country values post-IP merge, cleaned duplicates, converted timestamps to datetime, performed EDA (univariate and bivariate analyses), engineered features (transaction frequency, velocity, time-based), addressed class imbalance with SMOTE, scaled numerical features, and encoded categorical variables.
 For credit_card_data, conducted EDA to visualize severe class imbalance (99.83% non-fraud, 0.17% fraud) using log-scale count plot, confirming need for SMOTE.
 Data stored in processed format for modeling.

+### ✅ Task 2 - Model Building and Training

+Trained and evaluated models on preprocessed Fraud_Data.csv and creditcard.csv for fraud detection, using stratified 80-20 train-test splits on class (Fraud_Data) and Class (creditcard) targets.
+Preprocessed Fraud_Data by converting datetime columns to numeric features (hour, day, month) and encoding categorical variables with LabelEncoder.
+Trained Logistic Regression and Random Forest models, evaluated with AUC-PR, F1-Score, and Confusion Matrix, visualized via heatmaps.
+Random Forest outperformed Logistic Regression (AUC-PR: 0.6207 vs. 0.3527 for Fraud_Data; 0.8042 vs. 0.6297 for creditcard) and was saved as fraud_data_rf_model.pkl and creditcard_rf_model.pkl in ../models/ for future use, with results stored for Task 3 analysis.

 ---
 ## Setup Instructions